tosdr/tosback-versions/Clockify/Terms of Service.md

 as further explained [here](https://clockify.me/help/users/who-can-do-what).

 When we say "**User Content**" we mean any content provided by User in Workspace or anywhere else on Clockify, including any entered, recorded, stored, used, controlled, modified, disclosed, transmitted or erased information and data.

+When we say "**User's device**" we mean the designated system (server) capable of running the Software.

 When we say "**User's device**" we mean any hardware system, whether physical or virtual, with an internal storage device capable of running the Software.